-Use a fork to gently remove and separate the strands from the shell.
+After roasting or steaming, use a fork to gently remove and separate the strands from the shell.
 Then simply serve!
-You can cut them if you feel they’re a but too long.
+You can cut them if you feel they’re a bit too long.

 Spaghetti squash for babies is also a great alternative to traditional pasta.
 It packs more nutrients and might be easier on her little belly.
 If you’re serving as a normal pasta with sauce, just be mindful of the salt content.

 - Hidden veggie pesto

 - Butter or olive oil and a light sprinkle of parmesan cheese (be mindful of salt!)

 As always when adding multi-ingredient sauces or dishes, make sure baby has tried all of the ingredients that go into it to ensure you’re able to note any poor reactions and find the source.